unparalleled-js/docs-1/docs/features/variables.md

 For more information on list management, see [here](/features/list-management.md).

 ## Clear all items from list
 This action removes all entries in an existing list.
 This action should be used after a the 'Create list' and 'Add items to list' action.
-You can only update lists created with **Variables by Workato**.
+You can only clear lists created with **Variables by Workato**.

 | Input field     | Description                            |
 | --------------- | -------------------------------------- |